 In the bigger cities, you’ll find hospitals with state-of-the-art equipment, as well as specialists in all fields and physicians with private clinics.
 But expats don’t need to live in a metropolis to take advantage of good quality healthcare.
 Smaller cities also have private clinics and modern hospitals.
 And in small towns you’ll often find private doctors who go that extra mile with some even making house calls if you’re too ill to go out.

-“In February of 2016, Ecuador passed a law that all new residents must have some form of healthcare,” says Jim Santos, IL Salinas Correspondent.
+“In February of 2016, Ecuador passed a law that all new residents must have some form of healthcare,” says Jim Santos, IL contributor.
 “However, the same law prevents all private insurers from denying coverage because of age or pre-existing conditions.
 This opened up the private market, although expats may still also choose to sign up for the state-run health plan, which covers all medical, dental, and eye care expenses (including prescriptions, testing, rehab, etc.) at IESS hospitals and clinics with no deductible and no co-pay.